 Treating addictions can be done with the help of a variety of organisations and professionals.
 Discussing with your GP your concerns can be a great way to begin the journey, or attending an Alcoholics Anonymous meeting.
 Involving friends and family on your road to recovery can be a huge support for you, as well as helping them understand what you are going through.

-Equine therapy is extremely useful in assisting in your personal recovery or addressing addiction and compulsive behaviours.
-No matter what type of recovery is practiced; be it substance abuse, general mental health, family of origin or trauma equine therapy can be beneficial.
-All equine sessions are presented in a non- confrontational manner allowing your growth to be at your pace.
+Outdoor therapies such as Equine or Walk and Talk are extremely useful in assisting in your personal recovery or addressing addiction and compulsive behaviours.
+No matter what type of recovery is practiced; be it substance abuse, general mental health, family of origin or trauma outdoor therapy can be beneficial.
+All sessions are presented in a non- confrontational manner allowing your growth to be at your pace.
 Equine therapy is also a perfect match for individuals in 12-step recovery groups since many of the learning and therapeutic concepts in equine therapy fit into a 12- step approach and philosophy.
-All equine sessions are individualized to each participant’s level of acceptance, and growth potential.
-However, if there is a community need Equine Addiction recovery groups can be developed to reduce costs for clients.
+All sessions are individualised to each participant’s level of acceptance, and growth potential.
+However, if there is a community need, Equine Addiction recovery groups can be developed to reduce costs for clients.